Commercial, Business, and Labor Law Courses

 Ethics for Transactional Lawyers

 This class will focus on ethical issues faced by transactional lawyers.
 We will consider the role of a transactional lawyer, the various sources of guidance for transactional lawyers, the intersection of personal morality and rules-based ethics, individual and organizational practice pressures that can cause lawyers to violate ethics norms, how to weigh competing ethical obligations, and select ethics issues faced by transactional lawyers in practice (including, e.g., ethics issues arising when drafting contracts, negotiating agreements, conducting due diligence, and providing opinion letters).
-Grades will be based upon active class participation in discussions and simulations, plus a final paper (20-25 pages).
+Grades will be based upon active class participation in discussions and simulations, plus a final paper (6000-7500 words).
 (Please note that this paper cannot fulfill the SRP or WP requirement.)

 Previously:

-- Winter 2021: Joan E. Neal
+- Winter 2024: Joan E Neal

-- Winter 2020: Joan E. Neal
+- Winter 2023: Joan E Neal

 Fair Housing

 This course will focus on the law and policy of fair housing, broadly construed.
 Substantial attention will be devoted to antidiscrimination laws in housing, including the federal Fair Housing Act.
 We will also explore existing and proposed policies for improving access of lower-income people to housing.
 The causes and consequences of residential segregation will be examined, as well as the effects of zoning and other land use controls.
-Additional topics may include gentrification, eviction, squatting, mortgages and foreclosures, the siting of locally undesirable land uses, and the use of eminent domain.
-The student's grade will be based on class participation and a final exam.
+Additional topics may include gentrification, eviction, squatting, mortgages and foreclosures, and the use of eminent domain.
+Grading is based on a final examination; participation may be taken into account as indicated on the syllabus.
+Open to 1L students only.

 Previously: